NischchalVashisht/DAML_CRUD-/README.md

 ## Scenarios covered

-Case where Manufacture goes to wholesaler and wholesaler accepts the product then ownership transfer from manufacturer to wholesaler.
+Case where manufacture goes to wholesaler and wholesaler accepts the product then ownership transfer from manufacturer to wholesaler.

-Case where Manufacturer produces product on the request of Client in such case Client is Owner from beginning.
+Case where manufacturer produces product on the request of client in such case client is owner from beginning.

 ## Scenario execution
 Run test scenarios using